ParchmentMC/Parchment/docs/mgirating_data.md

 The progression of versions to step through is printed to the console whenever the migration system is configured, for ease of debugging.

+After performing a data migration, the sanitation task (`sanitizeData`) and the validation task (`validateData`) should be run to ensure removal of unwanted fragments of data

 ## Excluded Versions

 The migration system will step through all versions between the current and the target version (the intermediate